 ARTICLE VIII.
 OFFICERS

 Section 1.
 President

 The term of President is one year and is automatically filled by the position of Vice-President.
-The President will preside over Senate meetings and events; attend Classified and Support Staff Council meetings and university legislative briefings at K-State plus participate in Legislative Day.
-The President will attend the Kansas Classified and Support Staff Council meetings and Legislative Day, unless schedule conflicts arise, in which case the Vice-President or another Executive Council member will attend.
+The President will preside over Senate meetings and events; attend University Support Staff Council meetings and university legislative briefings at K-State plus participate in Legislative Day.
+The President will attend the Kansas University Support Staff Council meetings and Legislative Day, unless schedule conflicts arise, in which case the Vice-President or another Executive Council member will attend.
 At least one member of the Executive Council must attend these annual events.
 In the President's absence, the Vice-President will serve as the office representative.